oesmith/puffing-billy/README.md

 ## Overview

 Billy spawns an EventMachine-based proxy server, which it uses to intercept requests sent by your browser.
-It has a simple rspec plugin for configuring which requests need stubbing and what they should return.
+It has a simple API for configuring which requests need stubbing and what they should return.

+Billy lets you test against known, repeatable data.
+It also allows you to test for failure cases.
+Does your twitter (or facebook/google/etc) integration degrade gracefully when the API starts returning 500s?
+Well now you can test it!

 ```ruby
 it 'should stub google' do